-The character introduction and setting in the first half is good.
+The character introduction and setting in the first half are good.
 But the movie goes nowhere as there are no scenes between hero and heroine except the flashback episodes.
 The dialogue ‘Kanna thandrini intlo pettukuni pakkintodini nanna ani etta antav bey’ is remarkable.
 The confused narration shifts between good relations between India and Pakistan and patriotism through actions.
 The flashback scenes completely disorient the audience from empathizing with the protagonist, which spoiled the entire second half of the movie.

 Akash Puri gives his best performance.
 But the movie appears to be tailor-made keeping him in mind.
 He looks too young, but the story suits him as a young soldier.
 His acting in emotional scenes is good.